-Rheumatoid arthritis (RA) is the most common autoimmune inflammatory arthritis in adults, affecting between 1.3 and 1.8 million Americans.1 RA is more common in women and may occur at any age, with peak incidence occurring at ages 50-60 years.2 RA is typically characterized by morning stiffness and symmetrical joint swelling of the feet, hands, and knees, although any joint (and in some cases, internal organs and skin) may be involved.2 RA is considered a clinical syndrome that encompasses several disease subsets, each of which involves a distinct inflammatory cascade that can lead to joint damage, deformity, and organ dysfunction.3 The course of RA may be complicated by cardiac, hematologic, and other extra-articular manifestations.2 Historically, RA was associated with both progressive disability and a shortened lifespan, although improvements in diagnosis as well as aggressive use of disease-modifying antirheumatic drugs (DMARDs) have greatly improved prognosis in the past 20 years.4
+Rheumatoid arthritis (RA) is the most common autoimmune inflammatory arthritis in adults, affecting between 1.3 and 1.8 million Americans.1 RA is more common in women and may occur at any age, with peak incidence occurring at ages 50-60 years.2 RA is typically characterized by morning stiffness and symmetrical joint swelling of the feet, hands, and knees, although any joint (and in some cases, internal organs and skin) may be involved.2 RA is considered a clinical syndrome that encompasses several disease subsets, each of which involves a distinct inflammatory cascade that can lead to joint damage, deformity, and organ dysfunction.34 The course of RA may be complicated by cardiac, hematologic, and other extra-articular manifestations.2 Historically, RA was associated with both progressive disability and a shortened lifespan, although improvements in diagnosis as well as aggressive use of disease-modifying antirheumatic drugs (DMARDs) have greatly improved prognosis in the past 20 years.35

-The chemotherapeutic agent methotrexate is the most widely used conventional DMARD; it is considered an "anchor drug" because of its effectiveness and tolerability as well as its potential to enhance the effectiveness of biologic and non-biologic drugs that are targeted at certain mediators of inflammation in RA, known collectively as targeted immune modulators (TIMs).2 However, only about 50% of patients treated with methotrexate alone will receive sufficient reduction in disease activity or remission of symptoms.2 Over the past 18 years, the introduction of TIMs has greatly improved prognosis for many RA patients.
-Agents with indications for RA include inhibitors or antagonists of multiple mediators of the inflammatory cascade, including tumor necrosis factor

-(TNF), B-lymphocyte CD20 antigen, interleukin (IL) 1 and 6, Janus kinase (JAK), and T cells.
-Guidelines from the American College of Rheumatology (ACR) recommend the use of TIMs in patients with moderate-to-severe disease activity despite the use of conventional DMARDs.5
+The chemotherapeutic agent methotrexate is the most widely used conventional DMARD; it is considered an "anchor drug" because of its effectiveness and tolerability as well as its potential to enhance the effectiveness of biologic and non-biologic drugs that are targeted at certain mediators of inflammation in RA, known collectively as targeted immune modulators (TIMs).2 However, only about 50% of patients treated with methotrexate alone will receive sufficient reduction in disease activity or remission of symptoms.2 Agents with indications for RA include inhibitors or antagonists of multiple mediators of the inflammatory cascade, including tumor necrosis factor (TNF), B-lymphocyte CD20 antigen, interleukin (IL) 1 and 6, Janus kinase (JAK), and T cells.
+Guidelines from the American College of Rheumatology (ACR) recommend the use of TIMs in patients with moderate-to-severe disease activity despite the use of conventional DMARDs.36

-In our 2017 Review, ICER assessed the relative effectiveness and value of all available TIMs at that time.
-Since that report two additional JAK inhibitors, baricitinib (Olumiant[®], Ell Lilly and Company) and upadacitinib (Rinvoq[TM], AbbVie), received United States Food and Drug Administration (FDA) approval.
-Therefore, ICER decided to update the evidence for JAK inhibitors for adults with moderate-to-severely active RA.
-In addition, to better reflect current clinical practice and guidelines using a treat-to-target approach,6 we focused on measures of disease activity at three months.
+In our 2017 review (Targeted Immune Modulators for Rheumatoid Arthritis: Effectiveness & Value), ICER assessed the relative effectiveness and value of all available TIMs at that time.
+Since that report two additional JAK inhibitors, baricitinib (Olumiant®, Eli Lilly and Company) and upadacitinib (RinvoqTM, AbbVie), received United States Food and Drug Administration (FDA) approval.
+Therefore, ICER decided to update the evidence for JAK inhibitors for adults with moderately-to-severely active RA.
+In addition, to better reflect current clinical practice and guidelines using a treat-to-target approach,5 we focused on measures of disease activity at three months.
 Patients not achieving remission or low disease activity after three months of therapy are typically switched to a different TIM.

-In a separate section, we will evaluate the evidence supporting infliximab-dyyb (Inflectra[®], Pfizer) as a biosimilar for the reference drug infliximab (Remicade[®], Janssen) for the treatment of RA.
+In a separate section, we evaluate the evidence supporting infliximab-dyyb (Inflectra®, Pfizer) as a biosimilar for the reference product infliximab (Remicade®, Janssen) for the treatment of RA.
 Infliximab-dyyb is intended to serve as an exemplar to ground a discussion surrounding the relatively low penetrance of biosimilars in the marketplace despite FDA approval of more than 20 biosimilars.